Moesha: Opening credits

 There have been different versions of the opening credits theme song, which was performed by Brandy.
 One version was used for season 1, a second version was used for seasons 2 and 3, and a third version was used for the final three seasons.
 Although the same recording of the theme song was used for the last three seasons, two different openings were used for each of the first three seasons.

 The opening sequence for season 1 shows Moesha dancing in front of a fountain, walking with friends, dancing in a moving car, and winning at a game of chess while waving at a guy as he walks away.

 The opening sequence for seasons 2 and 3 features the same scenario with some changes.
 Moesha was still dancing in front of the fountain but with a bass guitar player behind her.
-Instead of just depicting Moesha with her friends, this intro sees her playing basketball and baseball with her friends and family, driving with her friends, strutting down a block with Kim and Niecy, teaching Kim how to rollerblade (later replaced with footage of Moesha & Q chasing Myles), and once again being served a meal at the diner by Ansell while seated with her family.
+Instead of just depicting Moesha with her friends, this intro sees her playing basketball and baseball with her friends and family, driving with her friends, strutting down a block with Kim and Niecy, teaching Kim how to rollerblade (later replaced with footage of Moesha & Q chasing Myles), and once again being served a meal at the diner by Andell while seated with her family.
 When Moesha is again distracted by a cute guy walking by, Frank tries to cover Moesha's eyes.

 Season 4 showed the cast around the neighborhood and Moesha, Kim, and Niecy dancing at the fountain while wearing red outfits.

 Season 5 showed the cast dancing in a panoramic view as Norwood lip-syncs to the theme song on a background of clouds and a rising sun.
 The introduction for season 6 is similar to that of season 5, but features a twist.
 Since Yvette Wilson left Moesha to join the cast of The Parkers and Sheryl Lee Ralph's character Dee became a recurring character, the season 6 opening features footage of Norwood lip-syncing over the portion of the theme song where Yvette Wilson and Sheryl Lee Ralph appeared in the previous season's opening.